Contomo/VoronTC-backupConfgis/printer_data/config/toolchanger/info.md

     You can supply them with extra XYZ parameters to overwrite the restore position and restore to a different position after picking up a new tool.

-    after toolchange failure, T99 will light up, allowing you to retry/run the recovery gcode.
-    # todo for now is to add the possibility for a mainsail popup when the button is pressed,
+    after toolchange failure, youll get a popup. youll figure it out from there.
-    allowing you to edit docking position, and or selecting a backup tool to be used instead.
+    (if you to edit docking position, remember to manually adjust it in config later, will only work till restart.)

  ─────────────────────────────────────────────────────────────────────────
  general gcode macro tips/rules